ritheshvreddy/LLM-text-summarization-assignment/README.md

 ## How to Run

-1. Open assignment.ipynb in Google Colab
+1. Open LLM_text_summarization.ipynb in Google Colab
-2. Upload reviews.txt when prompted
+2. Upload reviews.txt
 3. Run all cells to reproduce results

 ## Model Used